 Using his past work experience and achievements, he was able to move into the mechanical service industry.
 It was here that he gained extensive knowledge in the operation of mechanical equipment and how to troubleshoot and repair this equipment.

-Once the goal of learning this industry from install to service had been reached, it was time to reach for the lifelong goal of business ownership.
+Once he reached his goal of learning everything in this industry, from install to service, it was time for him to start on his lifelong goal of business ownership.
 This led to the birth of HVH Mechanical Partners LLC.

-Here at HVH Mechanical Partners LLC, Kevin met with customers to discuss solutions to the concerns they have with their building’s mechanical and plumbing systems.
+Here at HVH Mechanical Partners LLC, Kevin meets with customers to discuss solutions to the concerns they have with their building’s mechanical and plumbing systems.
 He interacts with suppliers and vendors to ensure HVH can service its customers efficiently and economically.
-He workw with our office and field teams to ensure that customer service is our highest priority.
+He works with our office and field teams to ensure that customer service is our highest priority.

 At HVH Mechanical Partners LLC, we use the knowledge of our industry to meet the needs of our customers and their equipment — knowledge that can only be obtained by "hands-on experience" at all stages of a mechanical system's life.

 Tracy started his HVAC career in March 1991 as a service apprentice for a growing mid-sized mechanical contractor in the Atlanta area.
-He worked as a service technician for 12 years, which consisted of maintaining and repairing a wide variety of HVAC equipment, managing tool budgets, recruiting, quality control, in-house field training, and technical support for the entire field force.
-Tracy always exceeded the customer expectations from start to finish.
-In 2004, management approached Tracy and offered him a new position as project coordinator in the service department where he excelled for the next three years supporting two separate senior project managers, which created a new opportunity for him as account manager.
+He worked as a service technician for 12 years, which involved maintaining and repairing a wide variety of HVAC equipment, managing tool budgets, recruiting talent, quality control, in-house field training, and technical support for the entire field force.
+Tracy always exceeded customer expectations from start to finish.
+In 2004, management approached Tracy and offered him a new position as project coordinator in the service department, where he excelled for the next three years in supporting two separate senior project managers.
+This created a new opportunity for him as an account manager.
 During the next 16 years, Tracy mined and built a service book of business, consisting of single-unit server rooms to class A 52-story office towers, based mainly on building partnerships, honesty, and providing customers with a high level of service.
-Tracy has managed projects from $500.00 to $3.5 million dollars in size while providing the same level of customer service.
-In 2019, Tracy accepted a new position at HVH Mechanical Partners as senior account manager.
-His new role is to assist with growing the existing service team into the "next generation of mechanical contractors" that provides opportunities to employees and offers customer service like no other mechanical contractor in the country.
+Tracy has managed projects from $500.00 to $3.5 million while providing the same level of customer service.
+In 2019, Tracy accepted a new position at HVH Mechanical Partners as a senior account manager.
+His new role is to assist with growing the existing service team into the "next generation of mechanical contractors" that provide opportunities to employees and offers customer service like no other mechanical contractor in the country.

 - Factory service training — Carrier centrifugal, Trane centrifugal, all manufacturers' control panels